SAF Learning

 -

-Join experts in the field as we explore traditional and non-traditional pathways into forestry careers, the process of changing fields mid-career, and advice on finding mentors in the sector.
+August 14, 2025: Starting and Switching: Academic and Career Tracks - Join experts in the field as they explore traditional and non-traditional pathways into forestry careers, the process of changing fields mid-career, and advice on finding mentors in the sector.

 The Career Pathways series is designed to reach forestry professionals and students of all levels.
-This webinar focuses on academic and career tracks for both individuals new to the field and seasoned professionals looking to make a career change.
+These webinars are ideal for students, early-career professionals, seasoned professionals, professionals looking to grow into leadership positions, those looking to make a career change, and more.

 Registration